knub/maglevrecord/README.md

 Use ```MaglevRecord.reset``` the reset all changed made since the last save or reset.

+### Migrating objects

+Have a look at the [demo application for migrations](https://github.com/niccokunzmann/maglevrecord-demo/blob/master/README.md).

 ## Further questions, improvements?

 Feel free to fork, pull-request or ask via email at bp2012h1 [at] hpi.uni-potsdam.de.